Postgraduate Diploma in Management (in Information Systems) CG040INF05

 - Project Management in the IT Industry‚ including a new mindset for project managers in the field.

-- The will conclude‚ on key IS topics that include Research‚ IT Governance and Security‚ as well as the tradition of design in Information Systems
+- Then will conclude‚ on key IS topics that include Research‚ Reflective Practice‚ as well as the tradition of design in Information Systems

 This course commences in January.

 Candidates are expected to complete the BASA coursework in one year, and a work-related project or research report in the second year.

 The course will run from January to November.
 It will comprise four blocks‚ the duration of each block will be one week.
 Block one will commence in the last week of January and end the first week of February‚ block two will happen in March/April (depending on public holidays)‚ block three will run in June/July and block 4 in September.
 These blocks will be intensive and attendance will be compulsory Monday through Friday from 9:00 to 17:00